Importance May not be what You think: The Important Man Who Discovered Something More Important

 What’s significant about this passage is the fact that He was recognized by the spirit who possessed a man in the Capernaum synagogue.
 This spirit called him by name and identified him as “the Holy One of God!”
 Jesus told Pilate in John 18:36 that He came to usher in a spiritual kingdom, not an earthly one.
 If that statement was true, I guess it makes sense that a spirit would recognize a spiritual king and know about who he was.
 You may not acknowledge a spirit world, but I’ll tell you this: the spirit world acknowledges you.

-How often have you seen evil in our world that seems beyond human comprehension?
-(Think: Holocaust, mass murderers, senseless shootings…) If there is no evil spirit at work, why are there those who worship Satan or practice dark rituals?
-Second, there is evidence of evil taking place somewhere every day.
+Second, look at the evidence of evil taking place somewhere every day.
 I don’t think most of us even begin to know about places that Satan and his minions touch our world, but I bet you’ve seen evidence of it.
 Surely we can look around our world and see inhumanity because that’s exactly what it is.
 Humans act “inhuman”, motivated by forces beyond themselves.
-Consequently they achieve levels of evil that the average person doesn’t even think of.
+Consequently they achieve levels of evil that the average person doesn’t even begin to think of.
+I live in a civilized, modern nation, and yet I have seen two occurrences of people afflicted by something that seemed beyond them, that caused them to say and do startling things… What (or who) caused them to act in a way you never could have imagined?

 Moving Time